turboSMTP/turboSMTP-csharp/USAGE.md

 //Evaluate the total ammount of records according to the queryOptions.
 Console.WriteLine(pagedList.TotalRecords);

-//Evaluate the Recipient of the fist Suppression. foreach (var file in pagedList.Records)
+//Evaluate Processing Status of all returened files. foreach (var file in pagedList.Records)
 {
     Console.WriteLine($"File: {file.FileName} - Processed: {file.IsProcessed}");